ampyard/facequest/tutorial.md

 In the above picture, you can see two dropdown menus.
 The first one is for selecting the folder and the other one is for selecting a reference face photo.
 After selecting the folder name and photo you can see the selected photo in “Reference Photo” section.

 Now, you just have to upload the photo in the “Photo to be verified” section by clicking the camera icon.
-Then there is an option to add notes and title for this verification, so you can identify this verification later.
+Then in *Additional Details* section add notes and title for this verification, so you can identify this verification later.
 Although it is optional, it is better to add some notes for face verification.

 <br/>
 <img class="img-fluid" src="./img/tutorial/face-verification-result.jpg" alt="face-verification-result">